-This recipe brings the traditional steak and fries to the next level.
-The top sirloin steak is drizzled with a rich, buttery garlic sauce, while regular fries are switched out with balsamic sweet potato fries.
+This top sirloin steak recipe brings the traditional steak and fries to the next level.
+The steak is drizzled with a rich, buttery garlic sauce, while regular fries are switched out with balsamic sweet potato fries.
 The fries are also cooked in the oven rather than deep fried, which makes for fewer unhealthy fats.
-So give this upgraded garlic top sirloin steak with sweet potato fries a try for your next dinner!
+So give this upgraded garlic top sirloin steak recipe with sweet potato fries a try for your next dinner!
 Bonus: it only takes around 40 minutes to make.

 Note: this recipe makes 1 steak and about 2 servings of sweet potatoes.
 If you have a large steak it will probably feed two, but if not just use two steaks and double the recipe!